191 Collins Street,

 11 people favorited this theater

-The Melbourne Regent Theatre opened on March 15, 1929 with Ronald Colman and Vilma Banky in “Two Lovers”.
-It was one of the largest theatres to be built in Australia by the Hoyts chain, seating 3,277 people in opulent splendour with the largest WurliTzer theater organ installed in Australia at that time.
+The Melbourne Regent Theatre opened on 15th March, 1929 with Ronald Colman and Vilma Banky in “Two Lovers”.
+It was one of the largest theatres to be built in Australia by the Hoyts chain, seating 3,277 people in opulent splendour with the largest WurliTzer theatre organ installed in Australia at that time.
 The 4 manual, 21 rank instrument was opened by Stanley Wallace.

 At 1:00am on Sunday April 29, 1945 a fire was dicovered by the theatre’s nightwatchman (thought to have begun in the circle area), and the theatre auditorium and backstage area was completely destroyed by the fire.
 All that remained was the main entrance and foyer.
 Despite wartime building restrictions, the theatre was completely rebuilt, with a modified proscenium shape and a replacement hybrid WurliTzer 4 manual, 19 rank organ, made up from the Ambassadors Theatre, Perth and the Lyceum Theatre, Melbourne.
 It was opened by organist Len Davis.
 The Regent Theatre reopened for business as a movie palace on December 19, 1947 with Maureen O'Hara in “The Homestretch”.